lewisbrown/node6presentation/node_and_js6.md

 	}
     }

-Class declarations are not hoisted
+Class declarations are not hoisted!

 ## Class expression